 MORE Tips On How To Reduce Belly Bloat.

-Were all girls here and I felt it was time to go back into the archives and update this specific piece.
+We're all girls here and I felt it was time to go back into the archives and update this specific piece.
 My goal is throw out as much relevant content that can make life or monthly transitions like this just a little bit easier.
 I know you ladies feel me.
 There is nothing fun about that frequent and regular monthly occurrence that only us females have to endure.
-It's the time of month we are combating a fast hormonal shifts that leave us tired, moody, uncomfortable.
+It's that time of month.
+When we are combating a fast hormonal shift.
+One, that leave us tired, moody and uncomfortable.
 Some of us bloat, get constipated, experience back pain or even feel sick.
-Men, you are feeling lucky right about now.
+Men if your reading this.
+I bet your feeling lucky right about now.
 However, we can be grateful for it's consistency and can plan to reduce some of the discomfort with just a few tips.
 These tips will help you maintain your focus, reduce bloating and leave you feeling in more control of your hormones.

 1. Stick to your workouts.
 This is a great time to workout, it can relieve pressure.
 Helping relieve you of those cramps and lower back pain.
 Plus the more frequent you are with exercise it can help reduce your flow.

-2. Reduce bloating.
+2. Exercise can reduce bloating.
 It's simple really, when we sweat we sweat out water.
-During out periods we retain water, some as much as 2-7lbs.
+During our periods we retain water, some as much as 2-7lbs.
 Drop those pounds and sweat it out ladies.

 3. Do HIIT or high intense, functional training.
 During our periods our estrogen and progesterone drop because of this it allows women to access glycogen easily.
 The shift makes fuel more accessible during our periods meaning we burn up carbs(sugar) more as our energy source.
 This allows you to perform better during these workouts because the easy access to sugar, creatine and phosphates.